TCW Cello Competitions

 Prizes generously donated by Wilhite Strings

 - Special prizes: a $1000 Scholarship to the 2021 Wintergreen Academy

 This prize is dependent upon acceptance at the Wintergreen Academy, and can be awarded to a High School or Collegiate Finalist who might gain the most from study at the Wintergreen Summer Music Academy.

-- The competition prizewinners will be announced at the TCW Sunday luncheon on February 24, 2019.
+- The competition prizewinners will be announced at the final awards presentation and cello orchestra concert on February 28, 2021.

 High School division

 - E. Elgar: Concerto in E minor; movements 1 and 2

 - Tania Leon: Four Pieces for Solo cello; movement 2: Lento doloroso, sempre cantabile

 Collegiate/Young Professional division